-Marvel Future Fight on PC: Where to Get More Heroes for Free
+Marvel Future Fight : Where to Get More Heroes for Free

 It may be easier to progress in Marvel Future Fight if you’re willing to shed some real coin, but that doesn’t mean you can’t enjoy the game as an F2P player.
 Albeit slower, there are several ways to obtain and upgrade your favorite characters without ever paying a dime.
 These are activities that you can and should complete on a daily basis if you’re serious about your team of superheroes.